-Your competitor just released a new product which has your customers talking.
-Yeah, it’s pretty cool, and unfortunately, it’s covered by a new patent.
-Now what?
+Your competitor just released a new product that has your customers talking.
+Yeah, it’s pretty cool, and also scary — particularly when it has a new patent.
+Now what can you do?

 The New Patent Scenario

 As frustrating as it may seem at the moment, this is a pretty common scenario.
 A competitor releases a new product and they engage the press to get the word out.
 Of course it gets some buzz in your industry because it’s new, and maybe it does something that others have not.
-It’s also not uncommon to find that a new patent is pending or issued which covers features of the new product.
+It’s also not uncommon to find that a new patent is pending so you don’t really know which of the new features it covers.

 Often there are claims in the advertising about function that are on the edge of honesty.
 Claims that serve to spark interest and give your competitor even more attention.
 These situations can be tough for a while.

 How To Best Address It?

 First, from a business perspective, relax.
 If the new widget turns out as smoke and mirrors, you’ll shine through in the end.
 If the new widget turns out a success, you have work to do, but it can’t be done overnight.
-Either way, you have the opportunity to learn a lot about things that drive your customers and your market.
-Make sure you take time to learn what these external inputs and customer responses have to teach you.
-Talk with a few trusted customers, then be honest with yourself about what they are saying.
+Either way, you have the opportunity to learn a lot.
+Watch and learn about things that drive your customers and your market.
+Make sure you take time to learn what these external inputs and customer responses have to teach.
+Talk with trusted customers, then be honest with yourself about what they are saying.
 Because your competitor brought the new product to market it gives you the chance to learn, then do it even better.
 That’s powerful.